Guild of One-Name Studies

-I started researching the rare maiden name of my wife, Seagroatt about 20 years ago, being lucky in inheriting a family tree researched by a professional genealogist in the 1940's which took me back to a Thomas Seagroatt (1790-1861), who was a Ship's Carpenter & Joiner in Poplar, East London.
+I started researching the rare maiden name of my wife, Seagroatt in about 1988, being lucky in inheriting a family tree researched by a professional genealogist in the 1940's which took me back to a Thomas Seagroatt (1790-1861), who was a Ship's Carpenter & Joiner in Poplar, East London.
 At that time all the civil registration records pointed to them being a London-based family, with several generations of ships carpenters until wooden ships died out, later generations working mainly as ordinary carpenters or dockers in the area.

 By 1995, I had sufficient data to register the surname with the Guild, and at the same time I also registered the names Segrott, Sagrott and Secret(t) as variants as I had some evidence from parish records that they came from the same areas of East Anglia and were used within the same families.
 But still I was curious to know which surname came first, and whether Se(a)gro(a)tt and Secrett were true variants of the same family name, or simply deviant spellings.